-estimate emissions displacement Local and migrant communities clearing forest for agriculture The expansion of croplands in the project area will not be permitted under the approved Community Forest Management Plans.
+Reasons for Displacement of emissions is included as it is anticipated that if the project is including / implemented the agents of deforestation (migrant and local communities) will excluding clear forests in the surrounding area as they are seeking to open up more land displaced for cropping.
+It is also anticipated that some hunters who are no longer able emissions to hunt in the project area will move to other areas to hunt using fires.
+Ways and Emissions displacement is estimated by assessing the potential for and likely means to extent of activity shifting. estimate emissions Local and migrant communities clearing forest for agriculture displacement The expansion of croplands in the project area will not be permitted under the approved Community Forest Management Plans.
 It is anticipated that the introduction of certified organic farming will increase farmer net annual household revenues by 100-200%.
 However project and migrant communities denied access to the project area for agriculture may clear forest in other areas.
 The projected annual rate of clearance for agriculture in the project area based on the analysis of deforestation drivers and land use change in the reference area during the reference period is 31.1 ha/yr.
 Without the project, due to population growth this can be anticipated to increase by an additional 5 ha/year.
 It is assumed that 100% of the forest clearance in the project area would be displaced to other adjacent areas that lie within the displacement monitoring belt in the first year, but that this will decrease by 10% per year as the organic farming begins to provide additional income to farmers.
 With these assumptions, the total area of forest clearance displaced by the project in the first 5-year monitoring period is 159.4 ha.
 Forest fires Hunters who use fires and are denied access to the forest area are expected to move their hunting activities to the displacement monitoring belt.
 About half of the hunters are farmers in the project communities and are expected to stop their hunting using fires to focus on the certified organic agriculture.
 The other half of the hunters are from migrant communities and can be expected to move their hunting to other areas once the project is introduced.
-It is thus assumed that 50% of fires that would have been caused by hunters in the project area in the absence of the project are displaced.
+It is thus assumed that 50% of fires that would have been caused by hunters in the project area in the absence of the project are displaced. project area in the absence of the project are displaced.
 Timber and fuelwood for local use Carbon stock is expected to increase in the project area because the project is anticipated to reduce the extraction of timber and fuelwood to sustainable levels.
 Woodlots will be planted to reduce demand on the forest, but they cannot be harvested until Year 6.
 For the first 5-year monitoring period, it is assumed that 100% of the avoided emissions from overharvesting of timber and fuelwood will be displaced to the displacement belt.
 However, any increase in carbon stock in the project area from a reduction in the extraction of timber and fuelwood is excluded from the project accounting; hence displacement of this activity is also excluded from the accounting.
+The coloulations to estimate displaced emissions and the nexulta are resulted.
 The calculations to estimate displaced emissions and the results are provided in the annex.
 Total size of displacement 121,837 ha belt